htc-class/homework-site/src/markdown-pages/year-3/week-20.md

   a pattern for working through this feature.
   - You'll need to `POST` to the `/signup` route instead of `/login`, but the _shape_ of the JSON you _send_ and _receive_ is both exactly the same.
-  - You'll need to make another thunk, which should end up very similar
+  - You'll need to make another thunk, which should end up being nearly identical to the the login thunk
+  - Once you've got both thunks hooked up and working, DRY up your code by extracting a helper function that will do all the work that is the same between the two thunks, and take an argument to handle the small difference between the two thunks.
+Each thunk should call out to this helper function.
 - Commit your work.
-- Next, implement the "remember me for two weeks" feature.
+- Next, implement the "remember me for two weeks" feature (if you haven't already done so).
   - If it is checked when the user logs in, an expiration date should be set when calling `setUserToken()`.
   - Probably you don't need new Redux state for this temporary piece of info, it